 WHAT IS THE PAPER CHAIN STEM CHALLENGE?

-Many STEM projects use critical thinking skills as well as math, and engineering skills and this one is no exception.
-Attention to detail is a must and pre-planning is encouraged!
+Many STEM projects use critical thinking and math and engineering skills, and this one is no exception.
+Attention to detail is a must, and pre-planning is encouraged!
 This can be either a timed challenge or not.

 TIME NEEDED: At least 15-20 minutes is usually a good time allotment if you need to keep track of the clock, but it can also end up being an open-ended exploration that can morph into new challenges.

-Additionally, if you have the time, add in a design and planning stage and a conclusion stage where everyone shares what worked and what didn’t as well as do differently thoughts.
+Additionally, if you have the time, add in a design and planning stage and a conclusion stage where everyone shares what worked and what didn’t, as well as different thoughts.
 See some questions to ask below.
 Challenge the kids to have another go and redo the paper chain STEM challenge.
 Can they beat their original length with a new technique?

 STEM CHALLENGE SUPPLIES

 This is one of my favorite STEM activities because it’s so inexpensive to set up.
 If you need help with cheap STEM supplies, click here.
 The FREE pack below is also a great way to introduce even more low-cost STEM activities into the mix that kids of all ages can tackle.
 It will keep them busy!